JamesHazelcast/hazelcast/hazelcast/src/test/class/usercodedeployment/README.md

 - `DerbyUpperCaseStringMapLoader`: connects to an embedded Derby database instance and returns the result of an upper-casing SQL query.
 - `H2WitHDataSourceBuilderVerionMapLoader`, `H2WithDriverManagerBuildVersionMapLoader`: connects to an embedded H2 database and returns the results of an SQL query for the databases' version.
 - `IdentityProjection`: a `Projection` that returns the input.
+- `CustomCachePartitionLostListener`: a simple CachePartitionLostListener implementation that pushes notifications to an ISet

 Note: unless package is explicitly specified, all classes described above reside in package `usercodedeployment`.